History of Paper Manufacturing Process

-Formed from wood pulp or plant fiber, paper is chiefly used for written communication.
+Formed from wood pulp or plant fiber, the paper is chiefly used for written communication.
 The earliest paper was papyrus, made from reeds by the ancient Egyptians.
-Paper was made by the Chinese in the second century, probably by a Chinese court official named Cailun.
-His paper was made from such things as tree bark and old fish netting.
-Recognized almost immediately as a valuable secret, it was 500 years before the Japanese acquired knowledge of the method.
+Chinese paper was invented in the second century, probably by a Chinese court official named Cailun.
+His paper was made from tree barks and old fish netting.
+Recognized almost immediately as a valuable secret by the Chinese court, it was 500 years later when the Japanese acquired knowledge of the method.
 Papermaking was known in the Islamic world from the end of the eighth century A.D.

 Paper, whether produced in the modern factory or by the most careful, delicate hand methods, is made up of connected fibers.
 The fibers can come from a number of sources including cloth rags, cellulose fibers from plants, and, most notably, trees.
 The use of cloth in the process has always produced high-quality paper.
 Today, a large proportion of cotton and linen fibers in the mix create many excellent papers for special uses, from wedding invitation paper stock to special paper for pen and ink drawings.

 The method of paper manufacturing is essentially simple: mix up vegetable fibers, and cook them in hot water until the fibers are soft but not dissolved.
 The hot water also contains a base chemical such as lye, which softens the fibers as they are cooking.
 Then, pass a screen-like material through the mixture, let the water drip off and/or evaporate, and then squeeze or blot out additional water.
 A layer of paper is left behind.
 Essential to the process is the fibers, which are never totally destroyed, and, when mixed and softened, form an interlaced pattern within the paper itself.
 Modern paper manufacturing process, although significantly more complicated than the older ways, are developmental improvements rather than entirely new methods of making paper.

 Raw Materials for Paper Manufacturing Process